dinarajas/CPAnimationSequenceSwift/README.md

 * Soon, we will include support for Cocoapods and Carthage.

 Feel free to comment, fork and submit pull requests.
 Thank you.

+###License

+Copyright (c) 2015 Dinesh Raja.

+The CPAnimationSequenceSwift component is released under the APACHE License.